csabapalfi/robust-javascript/README.md

 ### Type errors

 TypeError is thrown when you try to do something with a value that its type doesn't support.

+Trying to read a property of undefined: `TypeError: Cannot read property 'x' of undefined`. (e.g. nested property lookup where an intermediate value is undefined).

 Trying to use the call operator `()` on something that's not a function (e.g. `undefined` or anything else): `TypeError: x is not a function` ( e.g. browser doesn't support API we're trying to call as a function or script defining user-defined function was not loaded)